ericodonoghue/3DSnakeGame/README.md

-A collection of graphics projects implemented using C++ and OpenGL.
+A 3d snake game implemented using C++ and OpenGL.